vishakha-ramani/inferno-autoscaler/README.md

 - kubectl version v1.32.0+.
 - Access to a Kubernetes v1.32.0+ cluster.

-**Note**: To verify autoscaling when the Inferno-autoscaler is deployed, install the **HorizontalPodAutoscaler** following this [quick setup guide](docs/hpa-integration.md)
+**Note**: To verify autoscaling when the workload-variant-autoscaler is deployed, install the **HorizontalPodAutoscaler** following this [quick setup guide](docs/hpa-integration.md)

-## Quickstart Guide: Installation of Inferno-autoscaler along with llm-d infrastructure emulated deployment on a Kind cluster
+## Quickstart Guide: Installation of workload-variant-autoscaler along with llm-d infrastructure emulated deployment on a Kind cluster

 Use this target to spin up a local test environment integrated with llm-d core components: